Vague Preference Policy Learning for Conversational Recommendation: Experiments

-We identified two key hyperparameters: (1) The information intensity coefficients $\lambda_1$ and $\lambda_2$ control the importance of explicit versus implicit preferences.
-The results presented in Table \ref{tab:para_analysis} show that larger $\lambda_1$ and smaller $\lambda_2$ resulted in higher success rates, indicating that explicit preferences ($\lambda_1$) are more crucial than implicit preferences ($\lambda_2$) in VPMCR.
-Notably, performance decreases when both $\lambda_1$ and $\lambda_2$ are large, especially for sparser datasets like Yelp, posing a challenge to the model's robustness.
-(2) The decay factor $\gamma$ controls the trade-off between recent and historical preferences.
-Fig. \ref{fig:RQ3} shows that a moderate decay factor (0.6-0.8) performs best, suggesting that a balance between recent and historical preferences is optimal.
-Extreme values (0.1 and 1.0) perform poorly, indicating that disregarding historical preferences or solely relying on recent ones is suboptimal.
+The information intensity coefficients $\lambda_1$ and $\lambda_2$ determine the relative importance of directed preferences and inferred preferences in the preference extraction process.
+As shown in Table \ref{tab:para_analysis}, larger $\lambda_1$ and smaller $\lambda_2$ lead to higher success rates, implying that directed preferences ($\lambda_1$) are more informative and reliable than inferred preferences ($\lambda_2$) in the VPMCR scenario.
+However, when both $\lambda_1$ and $\lambda_2$ are large, the performance drops significantly, especially for sparser datasets like Yelp, indicating that the model is sensitive to the noise and ambiguity in the user feedback.

+The decay factor $\gamma$ adjusts the influence of historical preferences on the current preference estimation.
+Due to the performance variance across different datasets, we only present the results for Yelp and Amazon-Book, but note that LastFM and Movielens follow similar trends.
+As illustrated in Figure \ref{fig:RQ3}(left), a moderate decay factor (0.6-0.8) achieves the best performance, suggesting that a balance between recent and historical preferences is beneficial for capturing the user’s dynamic preference changes.
+On the other hand, extreme values (0.1 and 1.0) result in poor performance, indicating that either ignoring historical preferences or relying solely on recent preferences is detrimental for the VPMCR scenario.